Killer Klowns from Outer Space

-Killer Klowns from Outer Space is a 1988 American science fiction horror comedy film written, directed and produced by the Chiodo Brothers, and starring Grant Cramer, Suzanne Snyder, John Allen Nelson and John Vernon.
-It is the only movie written and directed by the Chiodo Brothers, who also created the practical effects and makeup.
-It concerns a clan of evil extraterrestrials who resemble clowns.
-They arrive on Earth and invade a small town in order to capture, kill and harvest the human inhabitants to use as sustenance.
+Killer Klowns from Outer Space is a 1988 American science fiction comedy horror film produced by the Chiodo Brothers, who also created the practical effects and makeup, with Stephen directing via a screenplay that he co-wrote with Charles.
+Featuring an ensemble cast consisting of Grant Cramer, Suzanne Snyder, John Allen Nelson and John Vernon, the film concerns evil extraterrestrials which resemble clowns arriving on Earth and invading a small town in order to capture, kill and harvest the human inhabitants for sustenance.

-Killer Klowns from Outer Space was filmed in Watsonville, California, and at the Santa Cruz Beach Boardwalk.
-The film utilizes practical effects, including rubber suits.
-The score was composed by John Massari.
-The movie received generally positive reviews and has been considered a cult classic.
+Killer Klowns from Outer Space was filmed in Watsonville, California and at the Santa Cruz Beach Boardwalk.
+The film utilizes practical effects, including creature suits, and its score was composed by John Massari.
+The film received generally positive reviews and has garnered a cult following.

 Sequels have been in development hell since the original film's release.
-Stephen Chiodo stated in 2016 that he hopes to produce three additional movies, or possibly a television series.
-In 2018, NBCUniversal's Syfy announced that it was in talks to license the rights to make one or more sequels.
+Stephen Chiodo stated in 2016 that he hoped to produce three additional films, or possibly a television series.
+In 2018, Syfy announced that it was in talks to license the rights to make one or more sequels.